awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-document.md

 ## Properties<a name="aws-resource-ssm-document-properties"></a>

 `Content`  <a name="cfn-ssm-document-content"></a>
-The content for the new SSM document in JSON or YAML\.
+The content for the new SSM document in JSON or YAML format\.
 *Required*: Yes
 *Type*: Json
 *Minimum*: `1`